Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 When several programs execute in parallel (as in step 3 in @fig:steps) each runs as described in @sec:execsingle.
 The scheduler executes, in turn, one instruction from each program.
 The order in which the programs are considered is the order in which they started their execution.
-In case a program shall execute an effect instruction but the time for the event emission has not yet been met, its turn is skipped.
+In case a program shall execute an effect instruction but the time for the event emission has not yet been met, its turn is skipped (so it does not pause all the program executions).

 == How variables are handled

 theLanguage programs can manipulate variables with control instructions and use them in effect instructions.
-These variables are of four kinds: environment variables, global variables, persistent variables and ephemeral variables.
+These variables are of four kinds: environment variables, global variables, persistent variables and ephemeral variables (@lst:variables).

+#figure([
+  #set align(left)
+  #raw("pub enum Variable {
+    Environment(String),
+    Global(String),
+    Persistent(String),
+    Ephemeral(String),
+    Constant(VariableValue),
+}")
+  ],
+  caption: "Kinds of variables"
+) <lst:variables>

 === Environment variables